-- ADAPT Director Mittal will be presenting in two symposia in Florence at SIRS this Spring 2016
+- ADAPT Director Mittal has presented in two symposia in Florence at SIRS this April

 - Mittal wins FABBS Award 2016